libocca/occa-transpiler/docs/Short Instructions.md

 ```

 ### Rewriter
 This is one of the main tools used in the backend implementation.
-The general structure can be found here [].
+The general structure can be found [here](./documentation.pdf).

 When using it, keep in mind that inserting it when performing a replace or delete operation can lead to errors.
 Therefore, you need to be sure of the cursor position when using insert or replace operations.